-- There are moderate and severe breathing problems : these problems involve difficulty breathing during physical activity or to speak by saying complete sentences.
+- There are moderate and severe breathing problems involving difficulty breathing during physical activity or speaking by saying complete sentences.

-- Cough presents with significant amounts of blood.
+- The cough presents with significant amounts of blood.

 If you have been diagnosed with COPD before and have the following symptoms, tell your doctor:

 - You have trouble breathing or wheezing that gets worse quickly.